 Section 1.
-The officers of this Organization shall be: President, Vice-President, Treasurer, Web Spinner, Immediate Past-President, ex-officio Student Representative(s), ex-officio WSIC Book and Media Review Editor, and ex-officio WSIC Editor.
+The officers of this Organization shall be: President, Vice-President, Treasurer, Membership Officer, Immediate Past-President, ex-officio Student Representative(s), and ex-officio WSIC Editor(s).

 Section 2.
 The officers must be members of the Organization and WSCA; ORWAC dues are paid by the Organization for the duration of the officers' terms.